datactor/Blockchain/README.md

 - Hash: cryptographic fingerprint of all of the above data concatenated together

 ### Hashing?
 Generate digital fingerprint

+In a nutshell, a hash algorithm consists of a set of irreversible computations that can be performed on a datum to generate a (usually) unique byte sequence.
+In a blockchain, each block contains a set of transactions and a reference to the previous block's hash.
+The current block's hash is calculated by applying the hash function to the combination of the block's transactions and the previous block's hash.
+This creates a chain of hashes that is resistant to tampering, as any change in the block data will result in a different hash.
+`SHA2`, `SHA3(Keccak-256)`

 1. Concatenate together all the bytes composing the block's fields (aside from the hash field)
    - In the early days, hashcash algorithm(SHA-256^2) was used,